Mohammad Zahir Shah

-Family background and early life
+Early life

-Zahir Shah was born on 15 October 1914, in a city quarter called Deh Afghanan in Kabul, Afghanistan.
-He was the son of Mohammad Nadir Shah (1883–1933) a senior member of the Mohammadzai Royal family and commander in chief of the Royal Afghan Army for former king Amanullah Khan, and of Begum Mah Parwar Begum (d.
-1941), a Pashtun tribe woman.
-Nadir Shah assumed the throne after the execution of the self-proclaimed ruler of Afghanistan Habibullah Kalakani on 1 November 1929.
-Mohammad Zahir's father, son of Sardar Mohammad Yusuf Khan, was born in Dehradun, British India, his family having been exiled after the Second Anglo-Afghan War.
+Prince Mohammad Zahir Khan was born on 15 October 1914, in a city quarter called Deh Afghanan in Kabul in the Emirate of Afghanistan, into the royal Musahiban family, who belonged to the Mohammadzai clan of the Barakzai tribe of Pashtuns.
+He was the son of Mohammad Nadir Shah (1883–1933) and Mah Parwar Begum (d.
+1941).
+Nadir was a senior member of the Mohammadzai clan and Commander-in-Chief of the Royal Afghan Army under King Amanullah Khan.

+Zahir Khan was educated in a special class for princes at Elementary Primary, built in 1904 by the United Kingdom, and Habibia High School, where many subjects were taught in English.
+For his secondary education, he went to the Amaniya High School (built during the reign of King Amanullah by France, where many subjects were taught in French.
+This school was renamed by Nadir Shah as Esteqlal High School) after the fall of King Amanullah.
+Zahir Khan studied at the Infanterie Military School in the winter (school year in Kabul, 21 March to November).
+He was then sent to France for further training.
+He continued his education in France where his father had served as a diplomatic envoy, studying at the Pasteur Institute and the University of Montpellier.
+When he returned to Afghanistan, he helped his father and uncles restore order and reassert government control during a period of lawlessness in the country.
+He was later enrolled at an Infantry School and appointed a privy counsellor, later serving in the government positions of deputy war minister and minister of education.

+Ancestry

+Zahir's father, Mohammad Nadir Shah, was the son of Sardar Mohammad Yusuf Khan.
+Born in Dehradun, British India, Nadir's family had been exiled after the Second Anglo-Afghan War.
 Nadir Shah was a descendant of Sardar Sultan Mohammad Khan Telai, half-brother of Emir Dost Mohammad Khan.
 His grandfather Mohammad Yahya Khan (father in law of Emir Yaqub Khan) was in charge of the negotiations with the British resulting in the Treaty of Gandamak.
 After the British invasion after the killing of Sir Louis Cavagnari during 1879, Yaqub Khan, Yahya Khan and his sons Princes Mohammad Yusuf Khan and Mohammad Asef Khan were taken captive by the British and transferred to the British Raj, where they remained forcibly until the two princes were invited back to Afghanistan by Emir Abdur Rahman Khan during the last year of his reign (1901).
 During the reign of Amir Habibullah they received the title of Companions of the King (Musahiban).

-Zahir Shah was educated in a special class for princes at Elementary Primary, built in 1904 by the United Kingdom, and Habibia High School, where many subjects were taught in English.
-For his secondary education, he went to the Amaniya High School (built during the reign of King Amanullah by France, where many subjects were taught in French.
-This school was renamed by Nadir Shah as Esteqlal High School) after the fall of King Amanullah.
-Zahir Shah studied at the Infanterie Military School in the winter (school year in Kabul, 21 March to November).
-He was then sent to France for further training.
-He continued his education in France where his father had served as a diplomatic envoy, studying at the Pasteur Institute and the University of Montpellier.
-When he returned to Afghanistan he helped his father and uncles restore order and reassert government control during a period of lawlessness in the country.
-He was later enrolled at an Infantry School and appointed a privy counsellor.
-Zahir Shah served in the government positions of deputy war minister and minister of education.

-Last king of Afghanistan
+Nadir assumed the throne after the execution of the self-proclaimed ruler of Afghanistan Habibullah Kalakani on 1 November 1929.